ImpishDeathTech/BotSys/doc/USEAGE.md

-## A basic startup file I'd write using BotSys would look something like this
+## A basic startup script I'd write using BotSys would look something like this

 ```py
 #! /usr/bin/python3